My Favourite Dog-Friendly Wineries in Prince Edward County

 Vibe: Artistic and colourful with a charming barn-style tasting room

 Wine highlight: Their Closson Chase Pinot Gris was delicate and balanced—a lovely summer pick.
-Plus, I enjoy their Closson Chase Churchside Pinot Noir which is a perfect choice for a charcuterie board
+Plus, I enjoy their Closson Chase Churchside Pinot Noir, which is a perfect choice for a charcuterie board

 With Henry: We found a quiet spot on the lawn where he could relax while I sipped and took in the view.
 The team was friendly and welcoming to both of us.